zukunft/zukunft.com/docs/code_functions_all.md

     \-- name_linked
         \-- sandbox_link - the two linked objects as links, e.g. for the subtitle of the link default page;
     \-- display_admin
-        \-- sys_log_list - @param string $back the back trace url for the undo functionality
+        \-- sys_log_list - @param array $url_arr the url vars of the calling page for the back link of the close links
     \-- get_html
         \-- sys_log_list - display the error that are related to the user, so that he can track when they are closed
     \-- get_html_page